 Culture is very powerful.
-(One example is the cultural change effort at British Airways, which transformed an unprofitable airline with a poor reputation into a paragon of politeness and profit).
+One (admittedly dated) example is the cultural change effort at British Airways, which transformed an unprofitable airline with a poor reputation into a paragon of politeness and profit.

-In the early 1990s, Chrysler had terrible customer service and press relations, with a history of innovation but a present of outdated products.
-Its market share was falling, and its fixed costs and losses were high.
-Bob Lutz, then the president, wanted Chrysler to become the technology and quality leader in cars and trucks -- a clear, globally applicable vision.
-A program of cultural change, Customer One, was built around it.
+In the early 1990s, Chrysler had terrible customer service, with a history of innovation shadowed by outdated products and lagging technology.
+Its market share was falling, and its fixed costs were high.
+The company leaders created a clear, globally applicable vision — making Chrysler to become the technology and quality leader in cars and trucks.

-It is also worth noting that quite a bit of the change in culture came from AMC, a much smaller company acquired from Renault.
-AMC executives and engineers brought the "do more with less," cross-functional methods they had at the unfortunate smaller automaker.
-These ideas and values were to play a major role in Chrysler's revival; two vehicles designed largely by AMC people with AMC methods were the 1993 Dodge Ram and 1995 Dodge Neon, both runaway successes (though the Neon would be handicapped by executive-ordered "cost saving" moves).
+Quite a bit of the change in culture came from buying AMC, a much smaller company.
+AMC executives and engineers had used “do more with less” cross-functional methods which were to play a major role in Chrysler’s revival.
+Two vehicles designed largely by AMC people with AMC methods were the 1994 Dodge Ram and 1993 Dodge Intrepid, both runaway successes which redefined their markets.

-The results were impressive: overhead was cut by $4.2 billion in under four years, the stock price has quadrupled, and the company reversed its slide into bankruptcy and became profitable.
-A completely new and competitive line of cars or trucks has appeared each year since.
-New engines produce more fuel economy and power as new cars provide more comfort, performance, and space.
-They did this with the same people, but working in different ways.
+By changing the culture — and altering the structure to match it — Chrysler cut its overhead by $4.2 billion in under four years, quadrupled its stock price, and changed its slide into bankruptcy into large profits.
+A completely new and competitive line of cars or trucks started to appear each year.
+New engines produced more fuel economy and power as new cars added comfort, performance, and space.
+They did this with the same people, working in different ways.

-It is important to note now, with hindsight, that the problem with this cultural change program - which afflicts far too many cultural changes - is that it can easily be sabotaged by new management.
-Chrysler's many gains were lost when the company was acquired by Daimler-Benz, forming DaimlerChrysler and instigating years of poor morale and financial performance.
-Still, this proves the importance of culture even more - for that is the main thing that changed in 1998.
+With hindsight, we can see that the problem with cultural change, though, is that it can easily be sabotaged by new leaders.
+Chrysler’s gains were lost when the company was acquired by Daimler-Benz, starting years of poor morale and market losses.

-When Chrysler was entering its final "golden age," in four years, 4,600 ideas were solicited from suppliers; 60% were used, saving over $235 million.
-Customers were also called in during "virtually every stage" of the development of new models, to provide suggestions (rather than just ratings of what they liked).
-One designer was sent to photograph the interiors of about 200 pickups, to see where cups, maps, etc. were being stored, so they could tailor the interior of the new trucks to the needs of the drivers.
-Chrysler has also been listening to customers who write to the company; the designers even respond to some letters by phone.
+When Chrysler was entering its final “golden age,” it started to involve both employees and suppliers in decision making.
+In four years, 60% of ideas solicited from suppliers were adopted, saving over $235 million.
+Customers were called in during development of new models, to provide suggestions (rather than just ratings of what they liked).
+One designer photographed the interiors of about 200 pickups to see where cups, maps, and such were being stored, so they could tailor the interior of the new trucks to the needs of the drivers.
+Chrysler has also been listening to customers who write to the company; the designers even responded to some letters by phone.